Cryogenic nano-imaging of second-order moir\'e superlattices

-After carefully extracting the charge carrier density using the Hall effect, we define the twist angles $\theta_{\rm hBN}$ (between hBN and bottom graphene) and $\theta_{\rm TBG}$ (between the two graphene layers) based on the resistance peak positions (see Methods).
-Fig.~\ref{fig:transport}b relates the charge carrier density expected at a fully filled moiré band in the case of twisted graphene layers (solid lines, lattice mismatch $\delta = 0 \%$) and in the case of graphene/hBN (dashed lines, lattice mismatch $\delta = 1.64 \%$ \cite{Cao2018_corr}).
-Here, the black markers correspond to charge carrier densities extracted from Fig.~\ref{fig:transport}a, from where we determine $\theta_{\rm TBG} = 1.03 \degree$ and $\theta_{\rm hBN} = 0.51\degree$.
-We note that our device shows a little twist angle variations of $\pm 0.02 \degree$ (Supplementary Note IV), in line with the presence of a SOSL across the entire sample, despite its high twist-angle sensitivity.

-Electronic transport measurements strongly suggest that the sample hosts two coexisting superlattices.
-They are formed by a graphene layer closely aligned to hBN and the TBG superlattice, with periodicities of about 13.4 and 13.7~nm, respectively (deduced as in Fig.~\ref{fig:transport}b).
-These two superlattices give rise to a SOSL with an even larger periodicity \cite{Wang2019, Finney2019, Wang2019_science}.
-Figure~\ref{fig:intro-experiment}a shows an example of such second-order superlattice, mimicking the configuration in our sample.
-An hBN flake (green) has a small lattice mismatch and misalignment with respect to a graphene sheet (red), while a second graphene sheet has only a slight twist (blue).
+After carefully extracting the charge carrier density using the Hall effect, we define the twist angles $\theta_{\rm hBN}$ (between the hBN and the bottom graphene) and $\theta_{\rm TBG}$ (between the two graphene layers) based on the resistance peak positions (see Methods).
+Fig.~\ref{fig:transport}b relates the charge carrier density expected at a fully filled moiré band in the case of the twisted graphene layers (solid lines, lattice mismatch $\delta = 0 \%$) and in the case of graphene/hBN (dashed lines, lattice mismatch $\delta = 1.64 \%$ \cite{Cao2018_corr}).
+Here, the black markers correspond to the charge carrier densities extracted from Fig.~\ref{fig:transport}a, from where we determine $\theta_{\rm TBG} = 1.03 \degree$ and $\theta_{\rm hBN} = 0.51\degree$.
+We note that our device shows a small twist angle variations of $\pm 0.02 \degree$ (Supplementary Note~V), in line with the presence of a SOSL across the entire sample, despite its high twist-angle sensitivity. \NT{From these transport measurements we deduce that the sample hosts two coexisting superlattices, formed by a graphene layer closely aligned to hBN and the TBG superlattice itself.
+Their periodicities (deduced as in Fig.~\ref{fig:transport}b) of $\lambda_{\rm M}$ of $\sim$13.4 and $\sim$13.7~nm, respectively, are sufficiently close to give rise to a SOSL with an even larger periodicity $\tilde{\lambda}_{\rm M}$ \cite{Wang2019, Finney2019, Wang2019_science}.
+Fig.~\ref{fig:intro-experiment}a shows an example of such a second-order superlattice.
+To strengthen our findings, we also performed measurements on a MATBG device without close alignment between hBN and TBG, and found that all the signatures related to the SOSL are absent in the spatially-resolved $PV$ maps (Supplementary Note~VI).}

-Notably, our photovoltage maps provide a real-space image of the broken inversion symmetry in the MATBG superlattice.
-MATBG becomes asymmetric with respect to inversion when closely aligned to the adjacent hBN layer (Fig.~\ref{fig:doping-scans}g).
-Our observation of a complex real-space patterns of the second-order superlattice constitutes a first realization of inversion symmetry breaking imaged over the entire bulk of the studied device.
-Yet, we do not observe any signatures of the anomalous Hall effect (AHE) in electronic transport measurements.
-This is consistent with recent theoretical predictions and local magnetometry experiments where only very specific twist angles between TBG and hBN/graphene satisfy a commensurate condition for an AHE state \cite{shi2021moire, grover2022chern}.